Wiolinek/mega-clinic_reservation-system/README.md

 - add Nodemailer for booking confirmation by email
 - add option for booking cancelation for pacient
 - implement filters for upcoming and past visits for doctor account
+- translate specializations into english (homepage and reservation filters)

 ## License